Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/mortar.md

 # 2
 In order to operate a Mortar, the artilleryman has to place it on the ground, facing the direction of the enemy, and then use the weapon.
-Mortar operator cannot change the horizontal direction easily, can change the vertical angle by pressing Forward or Backward.
+Mortar operator cannot change the horizontal direction easily, but can change the vertical angle by pressing Forward or Backward.

 The mortar comes with short-range artillery sights built in, available by holding 'Z'.